Sid Gillman: The AFL and the Los Angeles/San Diego Chargers

 Fame receiver Lance Alworth said of Gillman, "Sid Gillman is a fantastic person, with a brilliant mind, and he has taught John [Hadl] a lot."

 Described as "impulsive" by quarterback John Hadl, in 1965, Gillman had arguments with defensive stars Ernie Ladd and Earl Faison over salaries and bonuses, in light of rookie bonuses being paid in sums that far exceeded the salaries of these two star players.
 Ladd and Faison took the position they would play out their contracts and become free agents.
 They were both traded by Gillman to Houston before the 1966 season.
 The league's owners were all concerned about paying bonuses to veteran players, and the effect on the league's viability.
 Commissioner Joe Ross voided the trade after Gilman alleged tampering against Oilers’ owner Adams.
 Faison and Ladd ultimately became free agents, with Ladd joining the Oilers and Faison returning to the Chargers for three games before Gilman waived him with an injury notation; the expansion Dolphins ultimately claiming the injured Faison.
 He started only one game in Miami and saw his career end in 1966.
 Gillman called Faison, the former four-time All-AFL defensive end, one who "has a long way to go to become average, much less outstanding."

 Hadl stated that these removals were part of the beginning of the decline of the Chargers in the late 1960s.
 When once asked about the money made by players, Gillman responded by saying “With some of them, football is a vocation.
 With some, it's an avocation.
 You know what football is to me?
 It's blood.”

 Through Gillman's tenure as head coach, the Chargers went 87–57–6 and won five AFL Western Division titles.
-The 1960 and 1961 teams were led by future Hall of Fame player Jack Kemp (1960-61) at quarterback to go with Paul Lowe (1960-61) and Keith Lincoln (1961) as running backs.
+The 1960 and 1961 teams were led by Jack Kemp (1960-61) at quarterback to go with Paul Lowe (1960-61) and Keith Lincoln (1961) as running backs.
 They narrowly lost each time in the AFL Championship Game to the Houston Oilers.

 In 1962, with injuries to Kemp and rookie future Hall of Fame receiver Lance Alworth, the Chargers had their only losing season in their AFL tenure (4–10).
 Even worse for Gillman, he put Kemp on waivers on a Saturday before a game to open up a roster spot, with the common custom being that no other team would claim a player when so waived.
 Lou Saban and the Buffalo Bills ignored custom and bought Kemp's rights for $100.
 They made Kemp their starting quarterback at the end of the 1962 season until his retirement in 1969, where he won two AFL titles.
 Gillman was enraged beyond words, but could not undo the transaction.